stellar-broker/client/README.md

 client.close()
 ```

-### Example - Get swap estimate without trading
+### Swap Estimate

-Swap estimate may be handy in scenarios when the client has no intention to trade or receive price quote updates in
+Swap estimates may be handy in scenarios when a client has no intention to trade or receive price quote updates,
-streaming mode, and just wants to get a single price quote.
+and just wants to get a single price quote instead.

 ```js
 import {estimateSwap} from '@stellar-broker/client'